 COVERING ALL YOUR CONSTRUCTION BOND NEEDS & MOREConstruction Bonding Specialists, LLC offers a variety of surety bonds.
-Below you will find a list of common bond options and is not all inclusive.
+Below you will find a list of common bond options that is NOT all-inclusive.
 If you don't see the bond type you are looking for, call 248-349-6227 or email firstname.lastname@example.org us, and one of our specialists will help find a solution that meets your needs.

 Fast and Easy Bonds: We are pleased to announce a new program allowing us the ability to assist Contractors with Bonds on Contracts less than $350,000, based on a three-page application with no financial statements.
 The underwriting is solely based on the individual owner's personal credit history.
 Restrictions do apply.
 Please call or e-mail us for more details.

 Bid Bond: A bid bond is required for a contractor bidding on a construction project, informing the project owner that the contractor can secure a bond if they are the low bidder.

 Performance Bond: A performance bond is issued between two parties to guarantee that a job is completed.

 Payment Bond: A payment bond is often used in conjunction with a performance bond.
 It is a bond that is posted by a contractor to ensure that his subcontractors and material suppliers on the project will be paid.

 Maintenance Bonds/Warranty Bonds: A maintenance bond is required in order to protect the owner of a completed construction project for a specific time period against flaws in materials and workmanship if issues arise.

 Vehicle Dealer Bond: A vehicle dealer bond is a type of insurance that dealers must obtain before opening their business.
 This bond protects customers against fraudulent or unethical actions by a dealer.

 Subdivision Bond: A subdivision bond is typically purchased by a landowner or developer when upgrades and/or changes are required by a local government authority.
 It guarantees the work is completed according to the terms set forth in the agreement with the city, township, or municipality.